Alcantor/LotusECU-T4e/README.md

 Once the update is successfully completed, the 0xAAAAAAAA will be changed to 0x22222222.
 The process is very similar for the T6 ECU, but at address 0x040080.

+**Important (T4e only) — tie ECU pin RD3 (TPS1 signal) to 5V when reprogramming
+the safety CPU.** RD3 is wired to HC08 **PTB3**, which is also the monitor-mode baud-rate strap (sampled at RST).
+Without it, an error during the passphrase step (HC08 authentication, error 0x90) is to be expected.

 ## The Lotus ECU in other cars

 ### The Caterham Seven